GeeksDam/ppHelpdesk/README.md

 # ppHelpdesk
-A helpdesk system created using the Power Platform Stacj
+A helpdesk system created using the Power Platform stack